Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

 Indeed, the inequality $n_g+n_h>n_{\max}$ implies that $n_g+n_h> n_{gh}$, which implies that $\nu_{g,h}\in \k(t)$ vanishes at $t=0$ \eqref{EqProdVal}, and thus that $M_g(0)M_h(0)=R_g R_h=0$ \eqref{EqProd}.

 We now fix an element $s\in G_{\max}$.
 By \eqref{RgRh} we have $R_s^2=0$.
-After conjugating the action by an element of $\PGL_3(\k)$ (or equivalently by conjugating all $R_g,g\in G$ with an element of $\GL_3$), we can then assume that
+After conjugating all $R_g,g\in G$, by a common element of $\GL_3(\k)$ (this corresponds to conjugate the action by an element of $\PGL_3(\k)$), we can then assume that

 We now prove that

 (This means that the non-zero coefficients of the matrix $R_g=M_g(0)$ are above the diagonal).
 To prove this, we take $g\in G_{>0}$ and observe that $n_g+n_s>n_s=n_{\max}$, which implies that $R_sR_g=R_gR_s=0$.
 The matrix $R_g$ has thus a first column and a last row equal to zero.
 It remains to see that the middle coefficient of $R_g$ is equal to zero.